itsknk/ProblemSolving/README.md

 # ProblemSolving
-The repository contains solutions to various problems on leetcode and hackerrank.
-Almost all the solutions are done in Java.
+The repository contains solutions to the Advent of Code 2020.
+And to various problems on leetcode and HackerRank.
+Solutions for ADC are in Clojure, and for the rest, they're in Java and a little bit of Golang.

 ## Contribution
 1. Feel free to contribute if you've a more efficient solution.